Two-Step Flow Theory for Idiots

 We still use LOGIC don’t we?

 “Two-Step Flow Theory” essentially suggests that information goes from “influencers” to the masses without much reflection or skepticism.
-It paints us as passive consumers who are easily swayed by what our so-called, “leaders” tell us.
+It paints us as passive consumers who are easily swayed by what our so-called “leaders” tell us.
 Let's be real here.
 We're not just sheep following the herd.
 We question, we fact-check, and we don't blindly accept everything that comes our way because someone who appears cool on the INTERNET says so.
 In today's world, where everyone has access to information at their fingertips, it's time to realize that we're not that easily influenced.

 Look at all the binary sentiment lately.